Pierandrea Leucci (President)

 He graduated in Economic Development, International Cooperation and Conflict Resolution at the University of Florence, with a postgraduate qualification in Human Rights and Conflict Management obtained at the prestigious Sant’Anna University in Pisa.
 He improved his knowledge and understanding of human rights law by working as project assistant for a number of important international bodies and institutions, including: the United Nations Development Programme (UNDP), in Egypt; the Foundation for Human Rights, in South Africa; the ‘Roots & Shoots’ programme of the Jane Goodall Institute, in Tanzania.
 He is currently working as a local project manager at the Italian Committee for UNICEF, in Rome.
 For ASCOMARE, he is endowed with the task of strategic planning, coordinating and implementing ASCOMARE activities and initiatives.

-He carried out his studies in Economics and Business and graduated in Economics, Management and Corporate Law.
+Lorenzo carried out his studies in Economics and Business and graduated in Economics, Management and Corporate Law from the University of Bari Aldo Moro.
 Before specialising in web marketing (Google Digital Training) and business development strategies (Tourism Marketing Management: course certified by ‘Regione Puglia’), he worked as accounting consultant at Progenia S.r.l.; he coordinated services of outbound marketing at New Voice S.r.l.; he collaborated with Molly SAS for the organisation and promotion of cultural events.
 He also worked as administrative assistant at the General Secretatiat of the Office of the Mayor of Carmiano, in Apulia.
 For ASCOMARE, he is endowed with administrative tasks, including those concerning ASCOMARE’s affiliations with bodies and institutions in Italy and abroad, as well as those related to the promotion of services and activities of the association.